 - Mason, who was a tinsmith, actually invented the lid first

 - Even though Mason jars can be purchased at just about any store these days and have a multitude of uses, their creator, John L. Mason, didn’t make any money off of them.
 He patented his invention in 1858 (at the age of just 26!), but the patent expired in 1879.
-Since most competitor brands didn’t start making Mason jars until after 1879, he didn’t see any of the profit.
+Since most competitor brands didn’t start making Mason jars until after 1879, he didn’t see any profit.

-- After the patent expired, many companies such as Ball brothers, Hero Fruit Jar Company, and Consolidated Fruit Jar company took the opportunity to bank on the design.
+- After the patent expired, many companies such as the Ball brothers, Hero Fruit Jar Company, and Consolidated Fruit Jar company took the opportunity to bank on the design.
 Ball brothers exceeded at their products by introducing newer designed based off of the original, one of which was called the “bead” jar, between 1910 and 1915.

 - It’s said that Mason also patented the first salt shaker.

-- Mason Jars are very collectible – one went for over $1000 on etsy
+- Mason Jars are very collectible – one went for over $1000 on Etsy

 - If you laid all the Mason Jars that were sold in 2015 end to end they would circle the earth